albirrkarim/react-speech-highlight-demo/README.md

 # A. Introduction

-Recently, i want to implement the text to speech task to my website.
-Then i search on the internet. but i can't find the library or npm package to solve all my problem.
+Recently, i want to implement the text-to-speech task to my website.
+Then i search on the internet. but i can't find the library or npm package to solve all my problems.
+I just want some powerfull package that work on all platforms.

 The [SpeechSynthesis](https://developer.mozilla.org/en-US/docs/Web/API/SpeechSynthesis).
 Comes with problems: